AmeyaSalvi/AS-TellingStories/FinalReview.md

 # User Research
-a.
-Target audience for my story:
+> Target audience for my story:
--	Being a woman, this topic is something I thought that really caught my eye.
+Being a woman, this topic is something I thought that really caught my eye.
 In my opinion, biases present against women in every industry is a subject matter of concern.
 The news industry is one massive source and medium to create, depict and inform stories, news & facts to people and connect them across the globe.
 Hence creating visualizations depicting the bias in this industry, should/could be a topic of interest to basically all individuals.

-b.
-My approach to identify representative individuals to interview:
+> My approach to identify representative individuals to interview:
--	I hoped to identify different individuals to review my rough sketches/visuals, with an aim to receive different perspectives of my sketch attempts and also to gain different insights on what could be done better.
+I hoped to identify different individuals to review my rough sketches/visuals, with an aim to receive different perspectives of my sketch attempts and also to gain different insights on what could be done better.
--	The 3 individuals I interviewed were:
+The 3 individuals I interviewed were:
 1. Student (Fellow CMU buddy)
 2. An acquaintance who works in the news/media Industry
 3. A colleague who leads the Data Visualization team

-c.
-Interview script:
+> Interview script:
 1. Can you tell me what do you think this is?
 2. What can you take out form these visualizations?
 3. Is there a story that you see?